ejohansson13/Whisper/Whisper_ML.md

 ### Text Conditioning for Audio-Conditional Decoder

 As mentioned in the architecture section, the decoder is an audio-conditional language model.
 It conditions on audio features from the encoder via cross-attention implemented in the Transformer blocks.
 Researchers also conditioned the decoder on text to provide greater context than the 30s of audio available to the encoder.
 The previous text history was provided in the hopes it would help navigate unclear audio, especially if important context was outside of the current 30s window.
 Given a previous conversation regarding favorite books, it becomes much easier to decide if the spoken word was "read" or "red".
+Researchers also found that this text conditioning improved transcription performance with greedy decoding when temperature was below 0.5.

 Prompt engineering was quickly popularized as a method to deliver the best results from large language models (LLMs) and limit hallucinations.
 As the size of Whisper models grew, so did the potential for hallucination.
 Unreferenced in the paper, but available in the code repository, is an [option to prompt Whisper models](https://github.com/openai/whisper/blob/main/whisper/transcribe.py#L101), providing them a narrower scope to consider when transcribing audio.
 Functioning similar to prompting for LLMs, this offers the opportunity to provide a specific focus to the model in decoding the audio.